Knowledge · German medtech

 EUR pricing, European warrantyUSD pricing, US warranty in US-legible form, US service-footprint commitments

-Stage one: diagnose where the bridge breaks.
+Stage one: evaluation where the bridge breaks.
 Regulatory pathway selection.
 Clinical-evidence portability.
 US payer positioning.
 US KOL architecture.
-US IDN procurement readiness.
-Where the firm is in each.
+US IDN procurement strength.
+Where GMA is in each.

 Stage two: correct the signal.
 Surface the FDA pathway, named timeline, US clinical-evidence plan, US KOL relationships under construction, US payer and reimbursement positioning.
 Move MDR and CE-mark to supporting context.
 Move European references and DRG to supporting context.

 Stage three: rebuild the materials.
-US-facing site, US-procurement-facing materials for IDN and GPO, US KOL-facing materials, US payer-facing materials, US sales-cycle templates, US service-footprint commitments, US-facing principal page with US clinical-affairs counterpart.
+US-facing site, US-procurement-facing materials for IDN and GPO, US KOL-facing materials, US payer-facing materials, US sales-cycle templates, US service-footprint commitments, US-facing owner page with US clinical-affairs counterpart.

-This work runs inside a Market Entry Sprint (six to ten weeks, one US IDN target and the US-facing materials shipped), a Cross-Border Build (three to six months, multi-architecture rebuild across IDN, GPO, KOL, and payer), or a Group Partnership (monthly retainer, twelve-month minimum, for medtech groups with multiple device lines).
-Pricing is confirmed in discovery, not on the public site.
+This work runs inside a Market-Entry Marketing Sprint (six to ten weeks, one US IDN target and the US-facing materials shipped), a Cross-Border Marketing Build (three to six months, multi-architecture rebuild across IDN, GPO, KOL, and payer), or a Global Marketing Partnership (monthly retainer, twelve-month minimum, for medtech groups with multiple device lines).
+Pricing is discussed after GMA sees the company, market, and work needed.

 FD